PiPass/blockpage/README.md

 2. ``sudo nano /etc/pihole/pihole-FTL.conf``.
 If ``BLOCKINGMODE`` line exists, replace it with ``BLOCKINGMODE=IP``.
 If not, add the line.

-3. Execute ``cd ~ && wget https://apps.roen.us/pipass/getuser && mv getuser getuser.php && wget https://apps.roen.us/pipass/setup && mv setup setup.php`` to download the setup script and rename it.
+3. Execute ``cd ~/ && wget -O setup.php https://apps.roen.us/pipass/setup && sudo php setup.php`` to download the setup script and rename it.

-4. Execute ``sudo php setup.php`` to execute the setup script.

-5. Fill out the ``config.php`` configuration file.
+4. Fill out the ``config.php`` configuration file.

 Support
 ------